kp2485/FlowerPower/FlowerPower/Features.md

 ## INTERFACE:

 - Main views:
-    - MapView (includes player hive, other hives, DCAs and all nearby resources/creatures)
+    - MapView (local area includes player hive, other hives, drone congregation areas and all nearby resources/creatures)
         - tap on entities (flowers, trees, houses, farms, etc...) to send bees
         - map starts undiscovered and a fog of war exists after bees depart an area
         - sandbox which extends beyond what is displayed on the screen
         - similar to Maps, there is a compass button which will center the map on the hive with the first tap and display hive details with a second tap
+    - WorldMapView
+        - grid of varying terrain types and respective maps which the player progresses through over time
+        - difficulty level for each grid square
-    - HiveDefenseView (tower defense for the hive)
+    - HiveDefenseView ?? (tower defense for the hive)
     - HiveInteriorView (hex cells for each larva/bee)
         - entrance where resources are deposited
         - tap cell to see details of inhabitant, cleanliness and any diseases present